 It is a common misconception that neglecting to warm up before your run will somehow save your lung capacity, so that it can be used during the run itself.

-Why does this work?
+Why does this physical activity work?
 It turns out that asthma attacks produce a “refractory period.”
 During this period, your airways are immune from further attacks.

-So, while it may seem counterintuitive, you want to warm up just hard enough to trigger a small spasm.
+So, while it may seem counterintuitive, you want to warm up just hard enough to trigger a small spasm before distance running.

 This way, you can send those airways into the refractory period, which will quell your symptoms for a bit once you really get going on your run.